SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ::: details Consistency

-Texts never are built with uppercases.
-Always use the provided line hight for spacing.
-Do not try to squeeze characters or textblocks.
+Texts should never be built in uppercase.
+Always use the provided line height for spacing.
+Do not try to squeeze characters or text blocks.
 Less is more - Minimalism is key.

 :::